Medical Office Front Desk Clerk Salary

 - Receive insurance co-pay payments and post amounts paid to patient accounts.

 - Schedule and confirm patient appointments, check-ups and physician referrals.

 - Answer telephones and direct calls to appropriate staff.

 Popular Skills for Medical Office Front Desk Clerk

-Medical Office Front Desk Clerks report using a diverse set of skills on the job.
+Overall, survey participants reported applying a fair number of skills to their work.
 Most notably, skills in Electronic Medical Records, Insurance, Scheduling, and Phone Support are correlated to pay that is above average.
-Skills that pay less than market rate include Billing and Medical Records.
+At the other end of the pay range are skills like Billing and Medical Records.
 Customer Service and Scheduling are correlating skills — those who know the former usually know the latter.